run-ai/docs/docs/developer/deprecated/inference/submit-via-yaml.md

 # Submit an inference Workload via YAML

+!!!
+Warning
+    Inference API is deprecated.
+See [Cluster API](../../cluster-api/workload-overview-dev.md) for its replacement.

 Parameters:

 * `<WORKLOAD-NAME>`.
 The name of the Workload.
 The name must comply with Kubernetes naming conventions for [DNS Label names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names){target=_blank}.
 With fractional workloads, the name is limited to 18 characters.